-Ryan Reynolds Toddler Pushed Him To Play Detective Pikachu
+Ryan Reynolds’ Toddler Pushed Him To Play Detective Pikachu

 Pokémon Detective Pikachu starring Ryan Reynolds as the voice of Detective Pikachu made its theatrical debut yesterday.

-According to Forbes, opening day was a success for the newest addition to the Pokémon franchise as the film topped Avengers: Endgame by pulling in $21 million on Friday.
+According to Forbes, opening day was a success for the newest addition to the Pokémon franchise, as the film topped Avengers: Endgame by pulling in $21 million on Friday.

 That figure does include the $5.7 million the movie pulled in during Thursday previews.
-Only time will tell if the film is able to top Avengers: Endgame for the entire opening weekend.
+Only time will tell if the film is able to top Avengers: Endgame for the entire weekend.
 The $21 million is just slightly more than Tomb Raider’s opening day back in 2001 when the film pulled in $18 million.
 Pokémon Detective Pikachu is expected to exceed Tomb Raider’s opening weekend of $47 million.

-For those who have a hard time imagining the voice of anyone other than Reynolds’ coming out of the CGI Pikachu in the film, the film’s director, Robert Letterman, revealed during an interview with Collider that it was actually the actor’s daughter who is to thank.
+For those who have a hard time imagining the voice of anyone other than Reynolds’ coming out of the CGI Pikachu in the film, the film’s director, Robert Letterman, revealed during an interview with Collider that it was actually the actor’s daughter who deserves thanks.

 “We were all in on Ryan.
 So, what happened was, I did these tests.
 I took an old clip of Ryan from a different movie and we animated Pikachu to it.
 And the second I saw that test it was done.
 It was perfect.
 We hadn’t even reached out to him.
 There would be no other version in my mind,” Letterman explained.